Some Lesser Known Facts About Ajit Doval

 - Just six years into his service as an IPS officer, he was bestowed with the Police Medal for his deserving service by the then Government of India.
 Doval was the youngest Police officer to receive the honour, as it usually takes an officer nearly one and a half decade to qualify for the medal.

-- He was looking after the rescue of Romanian diplomat Liviu Radu who was captured by ‘Khalistan Liberation Force’ (KLF) in what appeared to be retaliation for Romanian arrests of KLF members who were the key suspects in the assassination of Julio Francis Ribeiro, the then Indian ambassador to Romania.
+- He was looking after the rescue of Romanian diplomat Liviu Radu who was captured by ‘Khalistan Liberation Force’ (KLF) in what appeared to be retaliation for Romanian arrests of KLF members who were the key suspects in the assassination attempt of Julio Francis Ribeiro, the then Indian ambassador to Romania.
 Doval wanted him safe as the latter was in the Golden Temple in 1988 before ‘Operation Black Thunder.’

 - He became the first Police officer to be honoured with Kirti Chakra, the second highest peacetime gallantry award in 1988.